NetSim Academic: a network lab on your desktop

 • Characteristic curve of throughput versus offered load for a Pure and Slotted ALOHA system (PDF, HTML)

-Network Performance
+Network performance

 • Data traffic types and network performance measures (PDF, HTML)

-• Simulating Link Failure (PDF, HTML)
+• Simulating link failure (PDF, HTML)

-• Throughput and Bottleneck Server Analysis (PDF, HTML)
+• Throughput and bottleneck server analysis (PDF, HTML)

-• Delay and Littles Law (PDF, HTML)
+• Delay and Little's law (PDF, HTML)

 • Understand the working of OSPF (PDF, HTML)

-• The M/D/1 Queue (PDF, HTML)
+• The M/D/1 queue (PDF, HTML)

-• Understand working of ARP, and IP forwarding within a LAN and across a router (PDF, HTML)
+• Understand the working of ARP, and IP forwarding within a LAN and across a router (PDF, HTML)

 • Simulate and study the spanning tree protocol (PDF, HTML)

-• Understand VLAN operation in L2 and L3 Switches (PDF, HTML)
+• Understand VLAN operation in L2 and L3 switches (PDF, HTML)

-• Understand Access and Trunk Links in VLANs (PDF, HTML)
+• Understand access and trunk links in VLANs (PDF, HTML)

 Transmission control protocol (TCP)